 Long one of the most accomplished active head coaches in NCAA women's lacrosse, Jenny Levy assured her place in the sport's history books by leading the Tar Heels to the 2013 NCAA championship.

-The sixth-winningest coach in NCAA Division I women's lacrosse history and the fourth-winningest active coach in the nation, UNC's Jenny Levy is among the most accomplished coaches in the sport's history.
-Levy has led the Tar Heels to seven appearances in the NCAA Tournament semifinals, including three in the last four years.
+The sixth-winningest coach in NCAA Division I women's lacrosse history and the fourth-winningest active coach in the nation entering the 2015 season, Levy has led the Tar Heels to seven appearances in the NCAA Tournament semifinals, including four in the last six years.

 The only head coach in UNC women's lacrosse history and among the collegiate game's most noted figures, Levy built the Tar Heel program from scratch.

 Levy has guided Carolina to 16 NCAA Tournament bids, seven NCAA Tournament semifinal appearances, an Atlantic Coast Conference title and the 2013 NCAA title in her 19 seasons.
 She has been a mainstay on various NCAA, IWLCA and US Lacrosse national committees.

 An outstanding women's lacrosse player at the University of Virginia from 1988-92 and an assistant field hockey and assistant women's lacrosse coach at Georgetown University from 1993-94, Levy was named as Carolina's first-ever head women's lacrosse coach in October 1994.